sveltestrap/sveltestrap/README.md

 <script>
   import { Styles } from '@sveltestrap/sveltestrap';
 </script>

 <Styles />
 ```

-### Note on usage with Sapper
+## Using Sapper

 If you are using Sveltestrap with Sapper, it's recommended you import the component source directly.
 Note that this issue does not affect SvelteKit.
-For example:

 ```html
 <script>